-The Environmental Compliance Program through the emergency and radiological services activity will ensure the general public's safety with respect to radiological and chemical emergencies, facilities utilizing radiation sources, and nuclear power plant incidents statewide July 1, 2011 through June 30, 2016.
+The Environmental Compliance Program through the assessment activity will assess and protect the general public's safety regarding ambient air quality analysis, the operation of nuclear power plants, the use of radiation sources, and radiological and chemical emergencies statewide July 1, 2011 through June 30, 2016.

-This emergency and radiological services activity supports the Natural Resources State Outcome Goal by meeting the training goals set by the Nuclear Regulatory Commission (NRC) and evaluated by the Federal Emergency Management Agency (FEMA) ensuring that three nuclear power plants continue to operate providing this state with a source of clean, sustainable energy with a relatively small impact on the environment; by ensuring that the uncontrolled release or ill-advised locating of radiological tools/equipment, which could result in acute and chronic health problems or irreplaceably damage the environment, is controlled by the registration, licensing and inspection of these sources; and by emergency response activities protecting the citizens, often from dangers that cannot be detected with regular human senses.
+This assessments activity supports the Natural Resources State Outcome Goal by meeting the training goals set by the Nuclear Regulatory Commission (NRC) and evaluated by the Federal Emergency Management Agency (FEMA) ensuring that three nuclear power plants continue to operate providing this state with a source of clean, sustainable energy with a relatively small impact on the environment; by ensuring that the uncontrolled release or ill-advised locating of radiological tools/equipment, which could result in acute and chronic health problems or irreplaceably damage the environment, is controlled by the registration, licensing and inspection of these sources; and by emergency response activities protecting the citizens, often from dangers that cannot be detected with regular human senses.
+The division also maintains a comprehensive statewide air monitoring program and provides emissions equipment testing support to permitting and enforcement section staff ensuring that facilities are complying with air pollution control strategies; and oversees the emission inspections on motor vehicles within the ozone nonattainment area.

-- 4.1 Periodically review and update of the Louisiana Peacetime Radiological Response Plan and operating procedures. - 4.2 Maintain 24-hour readiness to respond to nuclear power plant incidents by providing radiological emergency response training to Emergency and Radiological staff, as well as personnel identified Department-wide. - 4.3 Maintain radiation survey equipment, air radiation sampling equipment, personnel exposure recording devices and supplies of thyroid blocking drugs. - 4.4 Maintain currency of the Annual Letter of Certification (ALC) to provide records to FEMA on meeting a subset of planning standards set forth in federal guidance "NUREG-0654, FEMA-REP-1, Rev. 1" regarding training, drills, equipment, public information and media relations.

-- 4.5 Provide effective radiation protection by registering radiation-producing machines, by licensing radioactive materials, including Naturally Occurring Radioactive Material, and by the certification of industrial radiographers. - 4.6 Process and issue completed license and registration action requests. - 4.7 Maintain 24-hour readiness to respond to chemical releases, transportation accidents and spills requiring air monitoring, sampling, and analysis to determine actual or potential harmful impact to public health or the environment.
+- 4.1 Design, implement and maintain the statewide ambient air quality network. - 4.2 Provide requisite monitoring data for appropriate EPA databases. - 4.3 Operate and maintain the criteria and toxic air pollutant inventory system. - 4.4 Annually validate ambient air toxic data for use in determining compliance with standards and reporting emissions to EPA and the public. - 4.5 Periodically review and update of the Louisiana Peacetime Radiological Response Plan and operating procedures. - 4.6 Maintain 24-hour readiness to respond to nuclear power plant incidents by providing radiological emergency response training to Emergency and Radiological staff, as well as personnel identified Department-wide. - 4.7 Maintain radiation survey equipment, air radiation sampling equipment, personnel exposure recording devices and supplies of thyroid blocking drugs. - 4.8 Maintain currency of the Annual Letter of Certification (ALC) to provide records to FEMA on meeting a subset of planning standards set forth in federal guidance "NUREG-0654, FEMA-REP-1, Rev. 1" regarding training, drills, equipment, public information and media relations. - 4.9 Provide effective radiation protection by registering radiation-producing machines, by licensing radioactive materials, including Naturally Occurring Radioactive Material, and by the certification of industrial radiographers. - 4.10 Process and issue completed license and registration action requests. - 4.11 Maintain 24-hour readiness to respond to chemical releases, transportation accidents and spills requiring air monitoring, sampling, and analysis to determine actual or potential harmful impact to public health or the environment.